Lidocaine for Premature Ejaculation: How to Use It Safely

 What Causes Premature Ejaculation?

-So, why does it happen exactly?
+So, why does it happen, exactly?
 Premature ejaculation can be related to both physical and psychological factors.

-Physical risk factor of PE include:
+Physical risk factors of PE include:

 Hyperthyroidism